 - In addition, up to 4 HLS credits (5 Harvard Chan School credits) from an approved list of health law classes may be counted toward the requirements for both degrees.
 If students earn additional credits in these courses beyond that number, they may count those credits toward the requirements for one degree, but not both.
 Because the courses may have overlapping content, students must obtain approval from their Harvard Chan School faculty advisor for the credits/courses they intend to count toward both degrees.
-Course offerings vary from year to year; the list of eligible health law courses in July of the preceding summer.
-For 2013-14, the eligible health law courses include (but are not limited to) the courses listed below.
+Course offerings vary from year to year; the list of eligible health law courses are available in July of the preceding summer.
+For the 2022-2023 academic year, the eligible health law courses include (but are not limited to) the courses listed below.

 Q: I read in the Harvard Chan School Handbook that Harvard Chan School students can count up to 10 cross-registration credits toward their MPH.
 Does this rule apply to JD/MPH students?